Cniteshch/RN_PX/README.md

 # RN_PX

-to start use command
+to start use command <br />
-"npm start"
+"npm start" <br />
- "react-native run-ios" for IOS & "react-native run-andriod" on andriod
+ "react-native run-ios" for IOS <br />
+ "react-native run-andriod" on andriod